confinlay/pico-apps/README.md

 # Raspberry Pi Pico RP2040 Application Repository

-This repository contains 12 applications created as part of a "Microprocessor Systems" university module.
+This repository contains 9 applications created as part of a "Microprocessor Systems" university module.
 They were designed to run on a Raspberry Pi Pico RP2040, and were programmed using a combination of ARM Assembly and C.
-**Yet to be completed: Labs 7-10, Assignment 2.**

-## assignments
+## Assignments

 ### assignments/assign01
 A program which utilised alarm and IO hardware interrupts to allow for the build-in LED on the Pi Pico board to blink at a given rate.
 Interrupt service routines were created for each of 3 onboard buttons to allow for the LED flashing rate to be doubled, halved, stopped and reset based on the user's input.
 This program was entirely written in ARM assembly, only utilising basic wrapper functions written in C for IO initialising.

 ### assignments/assign02
-A morse code game written in ARM assembly which tasks the player with correctly inputting more code messages using the built in button on the Pi Pico board.
+A morse code game written in ARM assembly which tasks the player with correctly inputting morse code messages using the built in button on the Pi Pico board.

-## labs
+## Labs

 Top-level folder containing skeleton project templates for the ten course lab exercises.